-Before version 7.20.0: If you receive CURLM_CALL_MULTI_PERFORM, this basically means that you should call curl_multi_socket_action(3) again before you wait for more actions on libcurl's sockets.
+Legacy: If you receive CURLM_CALL_MULTI_PERFORM, this basically means that you should call curl_multi_socket(3) again, before you wait for more actions on libcurl's sockets.
 You don't have to do it immediately, but the return code means that libcurl may have more data available to return or that there may be more data to send off before it is "satisfied".